Getting the first savings account

 Then all of a sudden two lead came back.
 Both agreed to finance the bike without a guarantor.
 One was a bit far, so I went to the nearby one.

 On Monday afternoon, I signed all the required papers for financing.
-The agent sent the documents online to the bank, and asked me to wait, until bank verifies my signature.
+The agent sent the documents online, and asked to to wait, until bank verifies my signature.
 The bank called me in about 30 minutes.
-Asked some basic questions, like why I need the bike, etc. Shop mentioned, it might take about a week to get the approval!
+Asked some basic questions, like why I need the bike.
+They said, it might take about a week to get the approval!
 My plan was to take the bike that day itself! 😴

 First Credit Card